 - When buying a new air conditioning unit for your home, choose one with a high SEER (Seasonal Energy Efficiency Ratio) rating, so it will be more energy efficient.

 To reduce heating and cooling costs, make sure you have plenty of attic insulation.
-The effectiveness of insulation is expressed by the R-value:
+The R-value expresses the effectiveness of insulation:

 - Attics in warm climates should have at least an R-38, or about 12” of fiberglass insulation.